Chapter

 What does John chapter 2 mean?

 The second chapter of John covers two events.
 The first is the miracle of turning water into wine.
-The second is Jesus' driving the money-lenders out of the temple complex.
-A common theme of the gospel of John is contrast, and the two stories in this chapter are very different.
+The second is Jesus' driving the moneylenders out of the temple complex.
+Contrast is a common theme used in the gospel of John.
+The two stories in this chapter are vastly different.
 One is joyful and quiet.
-The other is scolding and public.
-The miracle at the wedding is the first of seven "signs" that John uses to prove that Jesus is God.
+The other is scolding and very public.

-Wedding celebrations in that era were spread out over several days.
-Unlike today, when travel and communication are easy, it was difficult to predict when guests would show up.
-Traveling to the wedding site could take days.
-So, it was the host's responsibility to provide enough food and drink for all the guests who came.
-Jesus' act of turning water into wine, for the sake of the married couple, wasn't just a gift.
-It was a way to save them from extreme embarrassment.
+Turning water into wine wasn't just a gift from Jesus to the married couple.
+It was to save them from extreme embarrassment.
 It was also done in a quiet, almost secretive way.
-So far as we know, no one except a few of the disciples, Jesus' mother Mary, and the servants even knew it happened.
-John's gospel is the only one that records this miracle.
+As far as we know, no one except a few of the disciples, Jesus' mother Mary, and the servants even knew it happened.
+John's gospel is the only one which records this miracle.

 Jesus' anger at the situation was not because of money, itself.
 Pilgrims could not easily travel with sacrificial animals.
-So, it made sense to provide sacrifices for them to buy near to the temple.
+So, it made sense to provide sacrifices for them to buy near the temple.
 What bothered Jesus was the way in which business was being done.
 Instead of providing a service to pilgrims, the merchants were gouging people to make a profit.
 The emphasis on making money, instead of serving others, was unacceptable.
-Though He is not described as being enraged, or out of control, it's easy to see how forceful Jesus was in this situation.
+Though He is not described as being enraged, or out of control, it's easy to see how forceful Jesus was in this situation (John 2:12–17).

 Expand